History of trade unions in the United Kingdom: Upheavals: 1910–1914

+The working classes were beginning to protest politically for a greater voice in government, especially after 1908, reaching a crescendo known as the Great Unrest in 1910-1914.
+The extreme agitation included the 1910-1911 Tonypandy riots; the 1911 Liverpool general transport strike; the National coal strike of 1912; and the 1913 Dublin lockout.
+It was modern Britain's worst labour unrest and compares with the 1926 general strike.
+The period of unrest was labelled "great" not because of its scale, but due to the level of violence employed by both the state and labourers; including deaths of strikers at the hands of police and sabotage on the part of the workers.

-The years 1910–1914 witnessed serious industrial unrest and an enormous increase in trade union membership, which affected all industries to varying extents.
+The Great Unrest saw an enormous increase in trade union membership, from 2.5 to 4 million between 1911 and 1914.
 The militants were most active in coal mining, textiles and transportation.
 Much of the militancy emerged from grassroots protests against falling real wages, with union leadership scrambling to catch up.
 The new unions of semiskilled workers were the most militant.
 The National Sailors' and Firemen's Union directed strike activities in many port cities across Britain.
 The national leadership was strongly supported by local leaders, for example the Glasgow Trades Council.
 In Glasgow and other major cities there were distinctive local variations.
 Glasgow was more unified and coherent than most centres.
 The long-term result was seen in the strength of waterfront organisation on the Clyde River, marked as it was by the emergence of independent locally based unions among both dockers and seamen.